 These are some of the questions asked by Olivia Mellan and Sherry Christie, recovering shopaholics and the authors of Overcoming Overspending: A Winning Plan for Spenders and their Partners (Walker and Company, 2008).
-They discuss the etiology of overspending, also known as compulsive shopping or “Oniomania.”
-And, explain how, with the help of their partners, a shopaholic can overcome this addiction.
+They discuss the etiology of overspending, also known as compulsive shopping or Oniomania.
+And they explain how, with the help of their partners, a shopaholic can overcome it.

-That’s right, addiction.
 Oniomania may be considered an aspect of an impulse control disorder, or an obsessive-compulsive disorder.
-Also referred to as compulsive shopping, shopping addiction, shopaholism or compulsive buying (CB), recent research has indicated that Oniomania has become a significant concern in our society, right up there with addictions such as alcoholism, eating disorders or substance abuse.
+Recent research has indicated that Oniomania has become a significant concern in our society, right up there with addictions such as alcoholism, eating disorders or substance abuse.

 Consider the case of Kate.
-Kate is a 22 year old young woman who lives at home with her parents and is in a difficult and highly competitive graduate program.
-She has a new boyfriend who may be a “keeper” and she works part-time as sales person in a dress shop.
+Kate is a 22-year-old young woman who lives at home with her parents and is in a difficult and highly competitive graduate program.
+She has a new boyfriend who may be a “keeper” and she works part-time as a salesperson in a dress shop.

 If this self-soothing works, Kate will calm down and her anxiety will dissipate.
 But then the cycle will start all over again: The compulsion, the excitement, the Get, the self-loathing, the intense anxiety, the eventual calming.
 And of late, another significant problem has developed.
 Kate can’t afford her compulsive shopping habit and she has turned to her parents’ credit card—without their permission.
 Kate experiences a constant pit in her stomach; she knows it is just a matter of time before she is “busted” and brought to task.

-Oniomania appears to be predominately a woman’s disorder, with about 90 percent of those affected being female (although this demographic may change with the online shopping now becoming so popular).
+Oniomania appears to be predominately a woman’s disorder, with about 90 percent of those affected being female (although this demographic may change with online shopping now so popular).
 The disorder often starts in the late teens or early twenties, and the condition is chronic.
-Some researchers report that there is a higher prevalence of compulsive shopping in women due to lower levels of serotonin.
 Compulsive shoppers have been shown to have significantly higher rates of depression, anxiety, substance abuse, binge eating and impulse control disorders.

 What determines the difference between someone who simply enjoys shopping and a true shopaholic?
-Here are 3 symptomatic features of a compulsive shopper:
+Here are three symptomatic features of a compulsive shopper:

 - Over-preoccupation with buying, anytime, anywhere–in stores, online, and on TV (like Home Shopping Network)